 The peak tourist season is always going to be the warmer months from May through September when the temperatures are warmer.
 This is when everything is open typically.

 We went in the first week of October and only some of the restaurants and shops were open, some close as this season isn’t as popular.
 In our opinion though, this is ideal because it’s less crowded and you get fall foliage!
-Some tourist attractions like the boat roads run through the fall so you still have some of the main star Lake George attractions to enjoy, beautiful scenery, and it’s more quiet.
+Some tourist attractions like the boat roads run through the fall so you still have some of the main star Lake George attractions to enjoy, beautiful scenery, and it’s more quiet and without a doubt one of the most beautiful places in Upstate New York in fall.

 Winter is similar to fall, many things will be closed but there are still restaurants and then you get to enjoy all the winter attractions in the area and nearby.
 This is a great opportunity to go skiing, tubing, winter hiking and snowshoeing, as well as visit numerous craft beverage tasting rooms from wineries to distilleries and breweries.